semantic-flow/sflo-dendron-notes/sflow.concepts.mesh.node.reference.md

 reference nodes are the main semantic constituents of a [[sflow.concepts.mesh]]

-Like all [[sflow.concepts.mesh.node]], they have an [[sflow.concepts.flow.element.id-dataset]]
+Like all [[sflow.concepts.mesh.node]], they have an [[sflow.concepts.flow.resource.node-handle]]

-The defining feature of a **semantic node** is that it has an associated [[sflow.concepts.flow.element.catalog-dataset]].
+The defining feature of a **semantic node** is that it has an associated [[sflow.concepts.flow.element.mesh-dataset]].
 It is a resource in the conventional RDF sense that it can be referred to in RDF data, i.e. as the subject or object of a triple.